Skip to content

 Why?

-The figure shows the expected outcomes and corresponding processing steps - most of which can be performed using the Nipoppy framework and helper Python package.
-We strongly recommend adoption of Nipoppy tools to simplify coordination and ensure reproducibility of this end-to-end process across all sites. enigma-nipoppy-FS7-upgrade-overview
+We strongly recommend adoption of Nipoppy tools to simplify coordination and ensure reproducibility of this end-to-end process across all sites.

 The ongoing collaboration between the ENIGMA working groups and Nipoppy team has streamlined data curation, processing, and analysis workflows, which significantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
 The ENIGMA and Nipoppy teams are available to support and guide users through the process of implementing the framework, ensuring a smooth transition.
 To join the Nipoppy support community, we recommend joining the Discord channel.
 Here you can ask questions and find answers while working with Nipoppy.